-- 1. official transcript showing: - o an earned bachelor degree from a college or university accredited by a recognized regional accrediting association with the following: - completion of an Introduction to Social Work course, with a minimum grade of C, and - completion of a statistics course within the last 3 years, with a minimum grade of C or its equivalent. - NOTE: Students who do not have required prerequisites may be admitted on a conditional basis with the expectation that the courses are completed prior to the beginning of the MSW program.
+- 1. official transcript showing: - a. an earned bachelor degree from a college or university accredited by a recognized regional accrediting association with the following: - completion of an Introduction to Social Work course, with a minimum grade of C, OR Brescia's Survey of Social Work course; and

+- ii. completion of a statistics course or its equivalent within the last 3 years, with a minimum grade of C. - iii.
+NOTE: Students who do not have required prerequisites may be admitted on a conditional basis with the expectation that the courses are completed prior to the beginning of the MSW program.
 At the Program Director's discretion, a student may be given time up to the University's deadline for course withdrawal to complete prerequisite courses (approximately mid-semester).
-If the prerequisite requirements are not complete by that date, the student will be withdrawn from all MSW courses with a grade of W. - NOTE: Admission to the advanced standing program requires a bachelor of social work degree from a CSWE-accredited institution (or from a college/university recognized through CSWE's International Social Work Degree Recognition and Evaluation Services) within the last five years. - o GPA - a cumulative grade point average (GPA) of 3.0 for the last 60 credits earned; - if applying for advanced standing: a cumulative grade point average of 3.2 for the last 60 credits earned; and/or

-- upon written request, applicants with a marginally low GPA may be considered if they address remediation of the reason(s) for the low GPA and their ability to successfully manage the demands of a rigorous graduate program, including a field placement of at least two days a week.
-Examples of the evidence that could be included in the request include the following: - successful completion of graduate course work; - strong GRE scores; - strong writing skills; and - strong work history in human services (multiple years, with references). - 2.
-A completed application packet, submitted electronically, that includes the following: - o a completed application form; - o a typed, personal statement, 3-4 pages, addressing - ability to use distance learning technology and preferred learning style; - motivations for applying to an MSW program and career goals; - examples of how the student's personal values are congruent with the values of professional social work; - an example of when the student sought supervision or consultation to resolve a difficult situation; and - how the student intends to manage time in this rigorous program, which includes field practicum at least 2 days a week. - Application to the advanced standing program requires a copy of the applicant's final field evaluation OR a written recommendation from the Director of Field Education or the agency field instructor. - 3.
-Students for whom English is a second language must meet the minimum acceptable score for the Test of English as a Foreign Language (TOEFL) - o 550 on the paper-based TOEFL, or - o 79 on the iBT TOEFL
+If the prerequisite requirements are not complete by that date, the student will be withdrawn from all MSW courses with a grade of W. - NOTE: Admission to the advanced standing program requires a bachelor of social work degree from a CSWE-accredited institution (or from a college/university recognized through CSWE's International Social Work Degree Recognition and Evaluation Services) within the last five years. - b.
+GPA - i. a grade point average (GPA) of 3.0; if applying for advanced standing: 3.2 GPA. - 1) For non-Brescia graduates, the cumulative GPA is used. - 2) For Brescia graduates, the GPA for the major is used. - ii. upon written request, applicants with a marginally low GPA may be considered if they address remediation of the reason(s) for the low GPA and their ability to successfully manage the demands of a rigorous graduate program, including a field placement of at least two days a week.
+Examples of the evidence that could be included in the request include the following: - 1) successful completion of graduate course work; - 2) strong GRE scores; - 3) strong writing skills; and - 4) strong work history in human services (multiple years, with references). - 2.
+A completed application packet, submitted electronically, that includes the following: - a. a completed application form; - b. a typed, personal statement, 3-4 pages, addressing - i. ability to use distance learning technology; - ii. motivations for applying to an MSW program and career goals; - iii. examples of how the student's personal values are congruent with the values of professional social work; - iv. an example of when the student sought supervision or consultation to resolve a difficult situation; and - v. how the student intends to manage time in this rigorous program, which includes field practicum at least 2 days a week. - c.
+Application to the advanced standing program requires a copy of the applicant's final field evaluation OR a written recommendation from the Director of Field Education or the agency field instructor. - 3.
+Students for whom English is a second language must meet the minimum acceptable score for the Test of English as a Foreign Language (TOEFL) - a.
+550 on the paper-based TOEFL, or - b.
+79 on the iBT TOEFL